-- 16.10The Trust Board will ensure that executive pay and benefits, follow a robust evidencebased process and are a reasonable and defensible reflection of the individual's role and responsibilities. - 16.11No individual will be involved in deciding their salary. - 16.12The Trust Board will discharge its responsibilities effectively, ensuring its approach to pay and benefits is transparent, proportionate and justifiable, including: - Process that the procedure for determining executive pay and benefits is agreed by the board in advance and documented.
-The board ensures that both pay and benefits are kept proportionate. - Independence decisions about executive pay and benefits reflect independent and objective scrutiny by the board and conflicts of interest are avoided. - Robust decision-making factors in determining pay and benefits are clear, including whether educational and financial performance considerations, and the degree of challenge in the role, have been considered. - Proportionality pay and benefits represent good value for money and are defensible relative to the public-sector market.

-- Commercial interests the Board is sighted on broader business interests held by senior executives and is satisfied that any payments made by the Trust to executives in relation to such interests do not undermine the transparency requirements for disclosing pay in accordance with the Academies Accounts Direction. - Documentation the rationale behind the decision-making process, including whether the level of pay and benefits reflects value for money, is recorded and retained. - A basic presumption that executive pay and benefits should not increase at a faster rate than that of teachers, in individual years and over the longer term. - Understanding that inappropriate pay and benefits can be challenged by the ESFA, particularly in any instance of poor financial management of the Trust. - The trust must publish on its website the number of employees whose benefits exceed £100k, in £10k bandings, as an extract from the disclosure in its financial statements for the previous year ended 31 August.
-Benefits include salary, other taxable benefits and termination payments.
+The Trust Board will ensure that executive pay and benefits, follow a robust evidence-based process and are a reasonable and defensible reflection of the individual's role and responsibilities.

+No individual will be involved in deciding their salary.

+The Trust Board will discharge its responsibilities effectively, ensuring its approach to pay and benefits is transparent, proportionate and justifiable, including:

+- Process that the procedure for determining executive pay and benefits is agreed by the board in advance and documented.
+The board ensures that both pay and benefits are kept proportionate. - Independence decisions about executive pay and benefits reflect independent and objective scrutiny by the board and conflicts of interest are avoided. - Robust decision-making factors in determining pay and benefits are clear, including whether educational and financial performance considerations, and the degree of challenge in the role, have been considered. - Proportionality pay and benefits represent good value for money and are defensible relative to the public-sector market. - Commercial interests the Board is sighted on broader business interests held by senior executives and is satisfied that any payments made by the Trust to executives in relation to such interests do not undermine the transparency requirements for disclosing pay in accordance with the Academies Accounts Direction. - Documentation the rationale behind the decision-making process, including whether the level of pay and benefits reflects value for money, is recorded and retained.

+A basic presumption that executive pay and benefits should not increase at a faster rate than that of teachers, in individual years and over the longer term.

+Understanding that inappropriate pay and benefits can be challenged by the ESFA, particularly in any instance of poor financial management of the Trust.